Ast3risk-ops/guides/docs/games/pc/tf2/demos.md

     ![tf2serverlist](../../../assets/img/tf2serverlist.jpg)

-    Offline games will always have replay support.
+    Offline games and servers you start from the main menu **do not** have replay support.

 ## :material-camera-plus: Creating a replay